-The Stubai Hornet is an excellent entry-level technical climbing ice axe, although to use it properly you need a matching hammer.
-This is exceptionally affordable for the type of axe, as most climbing axes boast a far higher price tag.
-For the small outlay you get a 46cm axe with a pre-curved shaft to allow placement clearance on steep ice-climbing.
+The Stubai Hornet is an excellent entry-level technical climbing axe, although to use it properly you need a matching hammer.
+This is exceptionally low-priced for this type of axe, as most climbing axes cost a lot more.
+For this small outlay you get a 46cm axe with a pre-curved shaft to allow placement clearance on steep ice-climbs.
 There is also an adjustable loop with padding supplied to provide wrist support while climbing.
-The head is a one-piece design with pick and adze, with good hand clearances for daggering, aggressive teeth for steep ice and hooking rock, and a bevelled pick for clean ice penetration.
+The head is a one-piece design with good hand clearance for daggering, aggressive teeth for steep ice and hooking rock, and a bevelled pick for clean ice penetration.
 The tool is rated as technical, so it can be used for belaying when required.
 A rubber grip adds further comfort and enhanced grip.
 If you are just starting out in climbing this is a low-priced entry to the activity.
-But at 624g the Stubai Hornet is quite a heavy tool to wield above your head.
-It is not designed for walking and so its lack of length is to be expected, but this means it is really only for climbing.
+But at 618g the Stubai Hornet is quite a heavy tool to wield above your head.
+Its lack of length means it is really only for climbing.
 Other higher-priced equivalent designs have interchangeable heads and even more technical design features.

 Materials 7075 alloy shaft, steel head